 Anxiety disorders are a common form of mental illness, and one that often coexists with addiction.
 These disorders can wreak havoc on daily life, and adding substance abuse to these problems only makes the symptoms of the mental disorder worse.
-Anxiety disorders cause an individual to feel an undue amount of fear, panic, and other negative emotions, usually without any apparent cause.
+Anxiety causes an individual to feel an undue amount of fear, panic, and other negative emotions, usually without any apparent cause.
 Everyone feels these emotions at times, but if you are suffering from anxiety disorders you will feel them frequently, and with a severity that is much more intense.
 For some who suffer from these conditions it may not be possible to even go about normal daily routines.

 There are many types of anxiety disorders, and each mental illness can be mild, moderate, or severe.
-In severe forms anxiety disorders may make it impossible to leave your home or go out into public places, and the fear can be paralyzing at times.
+In severe forms anxiety it may make it impossible to leave your home or go out into public places, and the fear can be paralyzing at times.
 All anxiety disorders can have the same symptoms, but the triggers can be unique to the individual, and these symptoms can include:

 - Accelerated heart rate

 - Shortness of breath

 - Dry mouth